-- 2.19.1.
-Government guidance encourages sustainable development, prudent use of natural resources and environmental protection.
-The Council's Core Strategy requires development proposals to minimise their impact on the environment and maximise sustainability by adopting measures that reduce carbon emissions.
-When planning your extension, it would be worthwhile to consider the viability of energy efficient design, low carbon and renewable energy options which will contribute to achieving the above aims.
+- 2.19.1.Government guidance encourages sustainable development, prudent use of natural resources and environmental protection.
+The Council's Core Strategy requires development proposals to mitigate and reduce their impact on the environment and maximise sustainability by adopting measures that reduce carbon emissions.
+Householder development will be encouraged to adopt the principles of energy efficiency and to incorporate appropriate micro-generation technologies.
 It is also in a homeowner's financial interest to give consideration to these measures as it can reduce the running costs of your home. - 2.19.2.
 Recent changes to permitted development have made it easier for householders to install microgeneration and renewable energy technologies however advice should always be sought as to whether planning permission is needed. - 2.19.3.
 When determining planning applications for such measures, a balance needs to be kept between achieving the wider benefits from carbon emission reduction and not harming neighbouring amenity or the amenities of the area.
 Factors that will be taken into consideration include the siting, height and location of proposals and their potential visual, noise and vibration impact. - 2.19.4.
 Further information and more detailed advice about energy efficient and sustainable measures can be obtained from the list of contacts in the Appendix of this guidance.
 It is not the intention of this guidance to provide an exhaustive overview of sustainable measures.